Volunteers

 Manage students who blanket the Coastside with promotional posters and brochures for the Pumpkin Festival from Labor Day to mid-October.
 Grad Night earns a donation of $2500 for this task.

-Fall donation letter goes to coastside merchants, foundations and past donors; target is $7500
+Fall donation letter goes to coastside merchants, foundations and past donors; target is $7500.
+Students can earn community service hours helping to get this out.

 Coordinate with Coastside Gives for Giving Day on May 5th.
-Review possible bonuses, coordinate wtih social media helpers to earn possible bonuses and increase donations.
+Review possible bonuses, coordinate with social media helpers to earn possible bonuses and increase donations.

 Silent Auction